 Our students range from 16 to 60+ years of age.
 The EFL-28 course tends to attract slightly older students, while the IELTS and Cambridge examination courses are more suitable for students planning on entering university.

 You can choose to live in a homestay at any time of the year or, if you are18 years old or above, you may stay in a student residence.
+Residential accommodation is available to under 18s during the summer.

 Our hosts are accustomed to hosting students from all over the world and are often able to cook many different types of food.
 We have a selection of hosts who are able to cater for special diets, such as vegetarian, vegan, Halal and Kosher menus.
 Let us know in advance if you have particular dietary requirements.
 You cannot usually import food into the UK.
 However, Cambridge has many good food shops (and restaurants) where you will probably find the food you prefer to eat.
 Hosts do not provide lunch from Monday to Friday.
 However, Studio has a cafe where hot and cold lunches are available each day.
-A good lunch, with a soft drink, costs approximately £5.00 (lunch is included in the fees of the summer camps including the Sir Christopher course)

 Most of your clothes should be informal or casual.
 You will need some warm and waterproof outer clothing (yes, even in the summer!) and, perhaps, something a little more formal for evenings out at a restaurant or a social event.
 An umbrella or raincoat is also recommended.